I tried HeyGen but there's like a 3-second delay. For live events, that's death.

 Solution: Preload everything during page load, before the user interacts:

-The pre-fetching pattern from Step 5 eliminates the URL fetch latency.
-Rive asset files (50-200KB) are cached by the browser after first load.
+The pre-fetching pattern from Step 5 eliminates the credential mint latency.
+Rive asset files (50-200KB) are cached by the browser after first load, and the Mascotbot client warms up while the page idles.

 Viseme Mapping Looks Unnatural for Certain Phonemes